Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Proof of Theorem

 \section{Proof of Theorem \ref{LDP}}

-The following Theorem plays a key role in proving Theorem \ref{LDP}.
+The following proposition plays a key role in proving Theorem \ref{LDP}.
 It leads to the verification of assumptions (S1) and (S2).
 To this purpose, let $\gamma:[0,1)\to[0,1)$ be a measurable map such that $\gamma(r)\to\gamma(0)=0$ as $r\to0$.